-Clinic Observation 8:50-16:00 Mon-Fri at 6F clinic room of dental hospital building Professor's diagnosis: 9:00~10:00 every Wednesday at 6F clinic room of dental hospital building CLP conference: 15:00~16:00 4th Friday at 6F oral surgery clinic room of dental hospital building
+Clinic Observation: 8:50-16:00 Mon-Fri Professor's diagnosis: 9:00-10:00 every Wednesday CLP conference: 15:00-16:00 4th Friday

 Our department is the special unit for the prosthetics treatment for patients with congenital or acquired defects in head and neck regions.
 The main goal of the research is to establish a novel theory and feedback it to the clinic to improve the quality of life of each patient.
 In this respect, we are focusing on several projects as follows.